lisa-schnei/Financial-Dashboard-Tableau/README.md

 ## Project Objective

 This project had two objectives.
 First objective was to build a dashboard in Tableau for the financial department of the AdventureWorks company.
-The second objective was to use this dashboard as a basis for a presentation presenting insights from the dashboard towards
+The second objective was to use this dashboard as a basis for a presentation presenting insights from the dashboard towards:
-a) the executive leadership team of the company and
+1. the executive leadership team of the company and
-b) the finance team
+2. the finance team

 The dashboard and presentation should give an overview and insights into the company's financial performance, health and operational efficiencies.